SuperMadee/EE298M-MachineProblem2/README.md

 ***
 ### Acknowledgment:
-I would like to thank Ma'am Izza and Sir Mark for their endless and support in guiding me to complete this Machine Problem.
+I would like to thank Ma'am Izza and Sir Mark for their endless patience and support in guiding me to complete this Machine Problem.